AztecProtocol/aztec-packages/barretenberg/bbup/README.md

 BBup is a CLI tool that makes it easy to install the [Barretenberg](https://github.com/AztecProtocol/aztec-packages/blob/master/barretenberg/README.md) proving backend.

-Although extensible, it assumes you are using [Noir](https://noir-lang.org) as the frontend language.
+It assumes you are using [Noir](https://noir-lang.org) as the frontend language.

 ## Installation